quantumcat1/A9LH-Guide-File-Downloader/README.md

 * have a button for users to submit bugs/errors from the program
 * ~~make script not look for an updated file if the domains do not match~~
 * add individual downloads for ropbin instead of user needing to visit the page (unlikely, too complicated)
+* add region, type, and firmware selector for program